codeschluss/wuppngo/README.md

-# @wooportal/client
+# Wupp'n'go

-client for wooportal - conventional event mapping
+An informative portal for Wuppertals youth